oofnikj/jenkins-backup/README.md

 chown -R 1000:1000 .
 ```
 - Add SSH private key to Jenkins credential store
-- Create a new Pipeline job with the Pipeline configuration as follows
+- Create a new Pipeline job with the Pipeline configuration from [here](jenkins/pipeline/jenkinsBackup/Jenkinsfile)